Skip to main content

 Activities that are approved for EL and authorized by academic units will be available for students to fulfill their EL Requirement.

-The Registrar’s Office team is available to meet with you and/or your department to assist with submitting activities in APSEA.
+The Registrar’s Office team is available to meet with individuals or departments to assist with submitting activities in APSEA.

 Frequently Asked Questions